-Traditional investing involves a roller coaster of highs and lows
+Traditional funds can experience the roller coaster of market highs and lows

-Markets can go up or down at any time, and traditional strategies have few tools to spare investors from short-term volatility.
+Markets can go up or down at any time, and traditional strategies have few tools to hedge against volatility.

 UNPREDICTABLEIn the 16-year period shown, only twice did the same asset class lead the markets in consecutive years.